ZedThree/clang-tidy-review/README.md

   limitation of the GitHub API.
 - `num_comments_as_exitcode`: Set the exit code to be the amount of comments (enabled by default).
 - `extra_arguments`: Extra arguments to pass to the clang-tidy invocation.
-- `include_context_lines`: Include the 3 context lines above and below changes.
-These can still be commented on in Github Reviews (disabled by default).
+- `include_context_lines`: Include the 3 context lines above and below changes (default: false).
+  This is useful when removing lines, as it allows `clang-tidy` to raise warnings on the context around deleted lines.

 ## Outputs